-One direction is to replace 2-spin interactions by $p$-spin interactions.
-Such interactions are especially popular in spin glasses \cite{mezard2009information} and more recently in the Sachdev-Ye-Kitaev model \cite{sachdev1993gapless,kitaev2018soft}.
+Replacing 2-spin interactions by $p$-spin interactions is popular in spin glasses \cite{mezard2009information}.
 In combinatorial optimization problems, the dire consequences of first-order quantum phase transitions for quantum annealing \cite{jorg2010energy} can be circumvented by reverse annealing in the fully connected $p$-spin model \cite{ohkuwa2018reverse,yamashiro2019dynamics}.
-In the fully connected $p$-spin Curie-Weiss model for $p\ge3$, the asymptotic distribution of the magnetization can be a discrete mixture with two or three components \cite{mukherjee2021fluctuations}.
-However, such $p$-spin models typically consider a single $p$ rather than multiple $p$'s.
+In machine learning, $p$-neuron interactions enable large capacity for dense associative memory \cite{krotov2016dense}.
+The $p$-spin models typically consider a single $p$ rather than multiple $p$'s.

-There are few attempts to incorporate feedback into the IM.
-Bornholdt's market model lets the local external field depend on both the local spin and the global magnetization and reproduces market observations including power-law distributed returns and volatility clustering \cite{Bornholdt2001}, while a later variant lets the global magnetization raise the ``social temperature'' in the voter model \cite{krause2012opinion}.
+There were a few attempts to incorporate feedback into the IM, e.g., in modelling markets \cite{Bornholdt2001,krause2012opinion}.
 In a different context, linear feedback inserted into mean-field Landau theory converts a static critical point into an Andronov-Hopf bifurcation, yielding macroscopic limit-cycle oscillations confirmed for a fully connected Ising system \cite{DeMartino2019}.
 These studies incorporate feedback into the external field or the temperature, but not the coupling.